 Locals enjoying lunchtime in the café at hostel O Bonito

 The antihistamine tablet I had earlier, caused some drowsiness and I went to our dorm to take a nap.
 Berto woke me up at around 15:30 when they’ve arrived soaking wet from their walk.
 They were literally covered in mud and immediately looked for a shower and then a hot cup of coffee.

 We’ve done some laundry and tumble dried our clothes – the instructions on the labels of our hiking clothes clearly states “no tumble dry”, but we were at the point of either use the drier or walk with wet clothes!

 The small café down the street sold some cheese and cured meat and together with Portuguese bread rolls, we had a fine meal.
 The Finns shared the dorm with us, while one of the Italians had his own room next to us (the other Italian found transport that took him to Coimbra).
 With our red wine, we’ve retired to our dorm where it was warm and dry.

 I have no ankle anymore – swollen from my toes to my lower leg!

 The “hospitaleiro” informed me earlier today that a bus passes through the town every morning at 9:30 on its way to Coimbra.

 Berto will continue walking tomorrow, while I’ll take the bus to Coimbra.
-I’m sure there will be a shop that sells hiking sandals where my “big foot” will fit into – which means I can hopefully soon start walking again.
+I’m sure there will be a shop that sells hiking sandals for my “big foot” to fit into – and then … I can hopefully start walking again.